🛠️ Live Workshop: Proven templates from AWS, Qlik and Supabase to unlock the $900B cloud marketplace opportunity → Register now

 These umpteen choices allow organizations to explore and evaluate the marketplace apps that can solve real business challenges.

-Cloud Marketplaces completely take the end-to-end charge of managing procurement and billing.
-It streamlines the need for individual contract and billing management for sellers and provides a one-stop solution to:
+Cloud Marketplaces take complete end-to-end responsibility for managing procurement and billing.
+This saves buyers the headache of individual contract and billing management.

 There is no denying that businesses are rapidly shifting to marketplaces for their software procurement.
 Cloud marketplace will be one of the most prominent channels for software sales in the future.
-Some of the notable advantages of listing your products on cloud marketplaces are:
+Some of the notable advantages of adopting a cloud GTM strategy are:

 2. A new GTM channel

-With access to buyers and their budgets, Cloud Marketplaces allows you to instantly open a new GTM channel with little infrastructure or tooling investment.
-Here are more benefits:
+With access to buyers and their budgets, cloud marketplaces allow you to instantly open a new GTM channel with little infrastructure or tooling investment.

 • The drawdown on pre-committed spends enables you to increase deal sizes and win more deals.